Hamiltonian Simulation by Qubitization: Introduction

 Unfortunately, the $d$-sparse model is less appealing in practical implementations for several reasons.
 First, it is exponentially slower than BCCKS when the $\hat{U}_j$ are of high weight with sparsity $\mathcal{O}(2^{n})$.
 Second, its black-box oracles can be challenging to realize.
-Avoiding the $\mathcal{O}(2^{n})$ blowup by exploiting sparsity requires that positions of non-zero elements are efficiently row-computable, which is not always the case.
+Avoiding the exponential blowup by exploiting sparsity requires that positions of non-zero elements are both few in number and efficiently row-computable, which is not always the case.
 Third, the Childs quantum walk requires a doubling of the $n$ system qubits, which is not required by BCCKS.
-It was unclear whether our methodology could be applied to other formulations of Hamiltonian simulation, in contrast to alternatives that seem more flexible~\cite{Berry2016corrected}.
+It is unclear whether our methodology could be applied to other formulations of Hamiltonian simulation, in contrast to alternatives that seem more flexible~\cite{Berry2016corrected}.

-Ideally, the best features of these two algorithms could be combined (Table.~\ref{Tab:Comparison}).
+Ideally, the best features of these two algorithms could be combined, such as in~\cref{Tab:Comparison}.
 For example, given the decomposition $\hat{H}=\sum_{j=1}^d\alpha_j\hat{U}_j$, one would like the optimal additive complexity of sparse Hamiltonian simulation, but with the BCCKS oracles that are more straightforward to implement.
 Furthermore, one could wish for a constant ancilla overhead, of say $\lceil\log_2(d)\rceil+2$, superior to either algorithm.
 These improvements would greatly enhance the potential of early practical applications of quantum computation.